Non-English-based programming languages: Scheme

 While internationalization is not a part of any Scheme standard, the expressiveness and flexibility of the language allows for the addition of internationalization as a library.
 International Scheme is an open source project to which anyone can contribute a translation.
 Since translations of Scheme can be loaded as libraries, Scheme programs can be multilingual.

 Scratch

 Scratch is a block-based educational language.
 The text of the blocks is translated into many languages, and users can select different translations.
 Unicode characters are supported in variable and list names.
 (Scratch lists are not stored inside variables the way arrays or lists are handled in most languages.
 Variables only store strings, numbers, and, with workarounds, Boolean values, while lists are a separate data type that store sequences of these values.)
 Projects can be "translated" by simply changing the language of the editor, although this does not translate the variable names.

+GTlang

+GTLang – a multilingual programming language designed to allow code to be written and read using native languages rather than primarily English keywords.
+It supports localized syntax and multiple natural language keyword sets, making it accessible to learners and users familiar with languages such as Spanish, French, Russian, and Japanese.
+Official documentation and source code are available on the GTLang website and GitHub.

+UniversalPython

+UniversalPython is an experimental multilingual programming language designed to allow programs written in a Python-like syntax to be transpiled into almost any natural human written languages.
+The project aims to reduce the dependency on English keywords in programming by enabling code translation into various written languages while maintaining compatibility with Python-style semantics.
+The language and its tooling are available as open-source software on GitHub.